rameshmanepalli1234/aditya-car-zone/README.md

 # aditya-car-zone
-it's a react project by ramesh manepalli specifically designed for the car zone website
+it's a react.js project by ramesh manepalli specifically designed for the car zone website